-Estrada is also the most successful manager in his nation’s history.
-During 30-plus years as a skipper, he has 10 summer and winter titles to his credit.
-He has won respect for his leadership and acumen.
-He has also brought honor to Mexico in the Caribbean Series, winning two more titles, and the World Baseball Classic.
+Estrada also became the most successful manager in his nation’s history.
+During 30-plus years as a skipper, he earned 10 summer and winter titles.
+He won respect for his leadership and acumen.
+He also brought honor to Mexico in the Caribbean Series, winning two more titles, and the World Baseball Classic.

 Francisco Estrada Soto was born in Navojoa in the state of Sonora on February 12, 1948.
 His father was Francisco Estrada Martínez; it is likely that this man was called “Paco” and so his son became “Paquín.”
-Nowadays, given Estrada’s stature in Mexico, he has won the title El Paquín.
+Over time, in accord with Estrada’s stature in Mexico, he won the title El Paquín.

 Francisco was the third of Paula Soto Ley’s eight children.
 He was preceded by Estela and Fidel; after him came Egren, Luz Elda, Evelio, Elvia, and Héctor.
-Durability runs in the family; Héctor, who is 20 years junior to Paquín, was a catcher for 22 seasons in the Mexican League (1986-2007).
+Durability ran in the family; Héctor, 20 years younger than Paquín, was a catcher for 22 seasons in the Mexican League (1986-2007).
 He also became a manager, starting in 2005.

 As a 2006 feature for MLB.com described, Paquín played sandlot ball from an early age.
 “It was a fun thing to do,” he said, remembering his early attraction to baseball.
 “It was a gathering of your buddies and ‘Let’s just go out and play some ball.’
 You just pick up a broom and a ball and you can start playing.”